DejanJovanovic021/WebSite/README.md

 # WebSite
 HTML5 / CSS3

-This is a simple Website made on three pages.
+This is a simple Website made on three HTML pages and decorated with CSS.